danlkv/ising_model/syntesis/readme.md

 # Syntesis

-This folder is a forgery of novelity.
+This folder is a foundry of novelity.
-Experimentation and dirty hacks for quick testing is a welcome guest here.
+Experimentation and dirty hacks for quick testing are welcome guests here.
 Gradual packaging is done in following stages:

     0. Go wild with experiments